mikalstill/ephyra-specs/specs/newton/approved/initial_design.rst

 Additionally, there is a plugin infrastructure to determine application health.
 That interface includes:

-* Prepare for forklift of a node.
+* Prepare for forklift of a node -- this call is Hadoop's opportunity to say "please not this one".
+For example, if removing a particular node from Hadoop would leave Hadoop unacceptibly degraded, then an error to that effect is returned here and that node's forklift is deferred to a later time.
 * Add a node post forklift.
 * Verify a node's health.
 * Verify overall application health.